dynamics-of-stellar-systems/dynamite/docs/index.rst

 To get started with DYNAMITE,

-1. Get the code from our `GitHub page <https://github.com/dynamics-of-stellar-systems/dynamite_release/releases>`_
+1. Get the latest version from `GitHub page <https://github.com/dynamics-of-stellar-systems/dynamite/releases>`_
 2. Install.
 The `installation page <https://www.univie.ac.at/dynamics/dynamite_docs/installation.html>`_ has the full instructions.
 An overview is:

   a.
 Install Galahad: in the directory ``legacy_fortran/galahad-2.3/`` run the command ``./install_Galahad``